Skip to main content

 Common Flags

-When b is specified the build command assumes paths refer to existing bundle files or directories following the bundle structure.
+When -b is specified the ‘build’ command assumes paths refer to existing bundle files or directories following the bundle structure.
 If multiple bundles are provided, their contents are merged.
-If there are any merge conflicts (for example, due to conflicting bundle roots), the command fails.
+If there are any merge conflicts (e.g., due to conflicting bundle roots), the command fails.
 When loading an existing bundle file, the .manifest from the input bundle will be included in the output bundle.
-Flags that set .manifest fields (such as --revision) override input bundle .manifest fields.
+Flags that set .manifest fields (such as –revision) override input bundle .manifest fields.

 The -O flag controls the optimization level.
 By default, optimization is disabled (-O=0).
-When optimization is enabled the build command generates a bundle that is semantically equivalent to the input files however the structure of the files in the bundle may have been changed by rewriting, inlining, pruning, or other operations.
-Higher optimization levels may result in longer build times.
+When optimization is enabled the ‘build’ command generates a bundle that is semantically equivalent to the input files however the structure of the files in the bundle may have been changed by rewriting, inlining, pruning, etc. Higher optimization levels may result in longer build times.
+The –partial-namespace flag can used in conjunction with the -O flag to specify the namespace for the partially evaluated files in the optimized bundle.

 rego The default target emits a bundle containing a set of policy and data files